There’s a few sort of picky technical things that your blog needs from you

 Once you’ve filled in all the account info, click the “get tracking Id” button, and it will give you code.
 (Yup, code.)
 This code needs to be pasted into your blog header code.
 (I am not the one to tell you where to find your blog header code, I’ve never laid eyes on mine.)

-If you, like me, have gone the easy route and are using Divi, then installing the google analytics code is toooo easy –
+If you, like me, have gone the easy route and are using the Divi or Extra them from Elegant Themes, then installing the google analytics code is soooo easy –

 →First, create a google account and confirm it through the email they’ll send you.